2014–2015

 Fighting Ebola in West Africa

-After 28,000 cases and 11,000 deaths, the West Africa Ebola outbreak—the largest and deadliest in history—officially ended in late 2015 when Guinea was finally declared Ebola-free after two years of fighting the virus.
-One of the few international NGOs to treat patients afflicted with the virus at the source of the 2014 outbreak in West Africa, we worked in all three high-transmission countries (Guinea, Sierra Leone, and Liberia) and cared for more than 460 Ebola-positive patients through five Ebola treatment facilities.
+After 28,000 cases and 11,000 deaths, the West Africa Ebola outbreak—the largest and deadliest in history—officially ended in late 2015, when Guinea was finally declared Ebola-free after two years of fighting the virus.
+One of the few international NGOs to treat patients afflicted with the virus at the source of the 2014 outbreak in West Africa, we worked in all three high-transmission countries (Guinea, Liberia and Sierra Leone) and cared for more than 460 Ebola-positive patients through five Ebola treatment facilities.
 We also worked in Mali and Guinea-Bissau to help prepare health systems to detect and respond to any suspected cases.

 17,000 people were infected with Ebola during the 2014-2015 outbreak and survived